 Several studies report demonstrable gains in personal growth as a result of studying abroad, in categories such as:

 - and identity development.4

-Personal growth is but one part of the student transformation process, and the lessons learned and gains perceived by students in this area often filter into other, perhaps more tangible goal areas, such as intercultural competence, global citizenship or professional development.
+Personal growth is but one part of the student transformation process, and the lessons learned and gains perceived by students in this area often filter into other, perhaps more tangible goal areas, such as intercultural competence and global citizenship.
 Our transformation goals work together like fingers on a hand to empower students and enact positive change.
 Personal growth is, indeed, integral to that holistic transformation process, and there is perhaps no better testament to this fact than testimonials from our students:

 “This trip has been the most challenging adventure I’ve ever endured and I’ve learned more about myself here than anywhere else.
 I feel like I’m leaving a changed person but for the better and really can’t wait to take what I’ve learned in my time here with me for the rest of my life.” – Student, University of Delaware (2020)*

 “I’ve pushed myself the past few weeks and I’ve been able to do things that I never dreamed [of] doing” – Student, Wake Forest University, 2019*